Spartan hegemony: Spartan campaigns in Asia Minor and Agesilaus

+The campaigns in Asia Minor

 Thibron was sent out as harmost in 400 BC, with an army of about 5,000 men, composed of 1,000 Neodamodes (emancipated helots) and 4,000 other Peleponesians, to aid the Ionians against Tissaphernes, who wished to bring them into subjection.
 In addition to this force, Thibron recruited 2,000 local troops upon his arrival, but was initially unable to face the Persian army in the field.
 However, after he was joined by elements of the Ten Thousand, he was able to seize several cities.
 He then, according to Xenophon, settled in to besiege Larissa, but this proved fruitless, and Thibron was ordered to abandon it.
 Diodorus suggests that at some point, after taking Magnesia, Thibron attempted to conquer Tralles in Ionia, but was unsuccessful and returned to Magnesia.
 He is then said to have withdrawn to Ephesus after Tissaphernes arrived with a large force of cavalry.
 In any case, Thibron was recalled to Sparta and replaced by another general, Dercylidas, before he could launch his next campaign.
 Upon his return to Sparta Thibron was tried and exiled for allowing his troops to plunder Sparta's allies in the region.

 From 399 BCE to 397 BCE, Dercylidas succeeded Thibron as commander of the army that was sent to support the Ionian Greeks against the Persians.
 Arriving in Asia-Minor he took command of Thibron's army and advanced against the cities of the Troad; he took the cities of Hamaxitus, Colonae, Arisba, Ilium and Cerbenia.
-After this he concluded a armistice of eight months with Pharnabazus, the Satrap of Hellespontine Phrygia, and fought a campaign against the Thracians of Bithynia.
+After this he concluded an armistice of eight months with Pharnabazus, the Satrap of Hellespontine Phrygia, and fought a campaign against the Thracians of Bithynia.

 After having ravaged the Bithynian countryside he took his force across the Dardanelles to Europe on the behest of the Greeks of the Chersonese who were under attack from the Thracians of Europe.
-Dercylidas drove the Thracian from the peninsula and closed it of by constructing a wall which ran from sea to sea.
+Dercylidas drove the Thracian from the peninsula and closed it off by constructing a wall which ran from sea to sea.
 After receiving many gifts from the local Greeks, he transported his army back to Asia.

 Pharnabazus and Tissaphernes, the Satrap of Ionia and Lydia recruited a large army of 20,000 infantry and 10,000 cavalry from their Satrapies and marched on Ephesus, Sparta's base of operations in Asia-Minor.
 Dercylidas marched out his 7,000-strong army to give battle, but instead of a battle a truce was concluded.

 After allying himself with Tissaphernes and Meidias, Dercylidas attacked Pharnabazus.